google/WebFundamentals/src/_langs/en/tools/profile-performance/memory-problems/index.markdown

 ---
 rss: false
 layout: section
-title: "Identify and Fix Memory Problems"
+title: "Fix Memory Problems"
-seotitle: "Identify and Fix Memory Problems Using Chrome DevTools Memory Profiling"
+seotitle: "Fix Memory Problems Using Chrome DevTools Memory Profiling"
 description: "Memory loss occurs when a program repeatedly fails to return memory it has obtained for temporary use.
 Watch out for memory leaks, bloat, and forced garbage collection."
 introduction: "Memory loss occurs when a program repeatedly fails to return memory it has obtained for temporary use.
 Watch out for memory leaks, bloat, and forced garbage collection."
 article:
   written_on: 2015-04-14
   updated_on: 2015-05-19
-  order: 2
+  order: 4
 authors:
   - megginkearney
 priority: 0